 If the sun’s out in the city, Liverpool has loads of incredible beer gardens and terraces, head on over to Bold Street and take a waltz around there, or get your drinking hat on and head to Mathew Street for a pretty enjoyable session.
 There’s loads more places, but I just don’t have the space.
 However, if the heavens have opened, get yourself to Baltic Market – a huge street food and drink venue that sees burgers, vietnamese cuisine, greek dishes and everything in between make up its menu.

 If water sports are your thing, Hollingworth Lake is the place to be.
 Many Mancs might already be familiar with the school trip destination, which allows visitors to partake in windsurfing, kayaking, canoeing, sailing and rowing.
-There’s a couple of decent pubs on the shoreline of the lake, with plenty of outdoor seating for ultimate sun catching, too.
+There’s a couple of decent pubs on the shoreline of the lake, with plenty cosy seating, too.

 There’s a bike trail that runs past the lake, which will no doubt get you a few chipper ‘hellos’ from those cycling through the area, but if you’re also a keen rider yourself, pop your bike in the car before you head down.
 Don’t forget your picnic either, as there’s loads of beauty spots to enjoy a disappointing ham and cheese butty.

 Everyone loves a zoo, especially one that allows you to drive through the enclosures and get up close and personal with a load of monkeys.
 Apart from your Dad, though, who won’t stop going on about the scratches on the paintwork of his precious Corsa for months after.